 If you are planning to relocate to St. Croix, one of the first things you may want to consider is obtaining a Virgin Islands (VI) driver’s license.
 Here on the island the Bureau of Motor Vehicles (BMV) handles driver’s licenses and vehicle registrations, and process is similar to that used stateside.
 If you want to obtain a new driver’s license, you must provide the required identification and documentation and take both a written and a road test.
 Or, if you already have a valid U.S. driver’s license, you can transfer it to a VI driver’s license and avoid taking any tests.
 A foreign driver’s license can also be transferred, but requires a written test.
 Here is a brief description of the three different drivers license processes:

 Transferring a U.S. Driver’s License

-To obtain a VI driver’s license you must completely fill out the Bureau of Motor Vehicles License Transfer form.
+To obtain a VI driver’s license you must completely fill out the Bureau of Motor Vehicles US-VI Conversion – Drivers License Application Form.
 A valid, unexpired driver’s license from the U.S. (or a U.S. jurisdiction) must be surrendered when you apply for your VI driver’s license, and you must provide a copy of your official driving record from the previous state.
 You must also provide one valid document verifying your identity and legal status in the U.S., two documents proving your residential address, and a Social Security card or approved alternate.
 (A list of documents accepted by the BMV is included below for your reference, but please confirm the most currently list by checking with the BMV.)
 Once all of your documents have been submitted and verified, and you have paid all of the fees imposed by the BMV, a VI driver’s license will then be issued.

 Transferring a Foreign Driver’s License